Connect Facebook

 Study: Moms Carrying Twins Should Deliver Early

-For a singleton pregnancy, the closer you get to your due date, the better off your baby will be: the lungs will be better developed, baby will have a chance to put on more weight, and sensitivity issues will be decreased.
+For a singleton pregnancy, the closer you get to your due date, the better off your baby will be: the lungs will be better developed, the baby will have a chance to put on more weight, and sensitivity issues will be decreased.
 But according to a recent study, twins may actually fare better if they are delivered earlier rather than later.

 Twins are already at heightened risks for a myriad of health complications: lower birth weight, less lung development, an increased risk of SIDS and more.
 But it seems that delivering at 37 weeks, rather than 38 weeks or later can actually help reduce some of the risks.